-Tai chi (Taiji, Tai Chi Chuan, Taijiquan) is a centuries old Chinese practice designed to enhance health, mobility and tranquility.
-It exercises mind, body and spirit through a series of gentle, flowing movements.
-Rooted in Qigong, meditation, traditional Chinese medicine, and martial arts, tai chi combines focused attention with slow moving postures to align, integrate and strengthen the body as a whole.
-Based on the ancient Taoist philosophy of living in harmony with nature, tai chi can help you live in harmony within yourself and in relation to the world.
-The goal of the practice is to optimize the flow of Qi (pronounced “chee”), or the life force or energy within and around you.
+Tai chi (Taiji, Tai Chi Chuan, Taijiquan) is a form of internal martial art that has been practiced in China for centuries.
+It is based on the ancient foundation of qigong (“chee gung”) exercises designed to enhance health, and tranquility.
+Tai chi and qigong integrate mind, body and spirit through a series of gentle yet dynamic movement patterns.
+Tai chi, described as a moving qigong, combines martial art applications with meditation and principles of traditional Chinese medicine to focus attention and align, integrate and strengthen the body as a whole.
+Cultivating concentration, balance and agility tai chi is characterized by constant changes in direction and shape.
+Qigong exercises have been practiced for thousands of years to cultivate health and healing.
+Based on the ancient Taoist philosophy of living in harmony with nature, tai chi and qigong can help you live in harmony within yourself and in relation to the world.
+The goal of the practice is to optimize the flow of qi (pronounced “chee”), or the life force or energy within and around you.
 Physically this is done by improving posture, breathing and coordination.
-Mentally this is facilitated by learning to quiet the mind, release tension and focus on the immediate moment.
-While the feeling of balance and harmony can be readily felt, even with simple forms and short sets, tai chi is a skill that can be refined over a lifetime.
-Tai chi can be used as a resource for self care, to foster relaxation and healing.
-Tai chi can also be used as an exercise to assure balance, agility and vitality.
-Medical studies have shown that regular practice of tai chi can help maintain wellness in healthy individuals and improve quality of life for people managing chronic health conditions.
+Mentally it is facilitated by learning to quiet the mind, release tension and focus on the immediate moment.
+While the feeling of balance and harmony can be readily felt, even with simple forms and short sets, these practices can be refined over a lifetime.
+They are used as a resource for self care, to foster serenity and healing.
+As well, they are known to improve balance, agility and vitality.
+Medical studies have shown that regular practice can help maintain wellness in healthy individuals and improve quality of life for people managing chronic health conditions.

 There are five major styles of tai chi: Chen, Yang, Wu, Hao and Sun, each